bogdancondorachi/kirby-code-highlighter/README.md

   fieldsets:
     - code
 ```
-*By default, the code block uses the [default theme](#default-theme), but a theme selector is available if you wish to apply different themes to individual blocks.
-You can also [customize](#custom-languages-and-themes-for-code-blocks) the available language and theme options.*
+*By default, the code block uses the [default theme](#default-theme).
+A theme selector is provided for applying different themes to individual blocks.
+You can also [customize](#customize-languages-and-themes-selection) the available languages and themes.*

 ### KirbyText
 Embed syntax-highlighted code directly in KirbyText fields: